 You can learn more about the Raine One here.

 If you are looking for an economical uphill electric scooter, the Ninebot Max is a fairly decent option.
-Despite the Ninebot Max only being able to travel up inclines of a maximum 11.3 degrees, which is less than the Boosted Rev (14 degrees) and Raine One (15 degrees), this electric scooter has a very impressive range of 60 km (40.4 miles), and costs approximately $799 USD.
+The Ninebot Max is able to travel up inclines of a maximum 15 degrees, which is more than the Boosted Rev (14 degrees) and on par with the Raine One (15 degrees).
+This electric scooter has a very impressive range of 60 km (40.4 miles), and costs approximately $799 USD.

-However, do be aware that like the Boosted Rev, the Ninebot Max is one of the heavier commuter scooters at 18.7kg (41.2 lbs).
+However, despite its impressive range, the Ninebot Max only has a max speed of 30 km/h (19 mph), which greatly trails behind the Raine One's max speed of 50 km/h.
+Also, do be aware that like the Boosted Rev, the Ninebot Max is one of the heavier commuter scooters at 18.7kg (41.2 lbs).
 Additionally, with a maximum charging time of 6 hours, you may be spending more time waiting for your electric scooter to recharge, than actually riding.

 You can read a full review of the Ninebot Max here.